 When was the last time you performed a back up of the files on your computer?

-Imagine if you lost all your files tomorrow.
+Imagine if your system or hard drive crash tomorrow and you lost all your files.
 What would you do?

 Cry?
 OK, then what?
 Perhaps you don’t have to imagine because it has happened previously.